ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ## Runtime API

-To write a runtime you pass an object with the following methods to the createRuntime method:
+To create a runtime you pass an object with the following methods to the createRuntime method:

 ### wrap(fn) : void